robcarver17/pysystemtrade/docs/futures.md

 5. Create the multiple prices; basically stitching together contract data for different roll periods.
 6. Depending on flags, write the multiple prices data to`csv_multiple_data_path` (which defaults to [this](/data/futures/multiple_prices_csv)) and / or to Arctic.
 I like to write to both: Arctic for production, .csv as a backup and sometimes I prefer to use that for backtesting.

+Step 5 can sometimes throw up warnings or outright errors if things don't look right.
+Sometimes you can live with these, sometimes you are better off trying to fix them by changing your roll calendar.

+<a name="mult_adj_csv_to_arctic"></a>
+### Writing multiple prices from .csv to database

+The use case here is you are happy to use the shipped .csv data, even though it's probably out of date, but you want to use a database for backtesting.
+You don't want to try and find and upload individual futures prices, or create roll calendars.... the good news is you don't have to.
+Instead you can just use [this script](sysinit/futures/multiple_and_adjusted_from_csv_to_arctic.py) which will just copy from .csv (default ['shipping' directory](/data/futures/multiple_prices_csv))to Arctic.

+This will also copy adjusted prices, so you can skip ahead to [creating FX data](#create_fx_data).

 <a name="back_adjusted_prices"></a>
 ## Creating and storing back adjusted prices

 Once we have multiple prices we can then create a backadjusted price series.
 The [relevant script](/sysinit/futures/adjustedprices_from_mongo_multiple_to_mongo.py) will read multiple prices from Arctic, do the backadjustment, and then write the prices to Arctic (and optionally to .csv if you want to use that for backup or simulation purposes).
 It's easy to modify this to read/write to/from different sources.

+Note if something goes wrong here it's most likely because you haven't checked your roll calendar properly: make sure it's verified, monotonic, and adjusted to actual prices.

 ## Backadjusting 'on the fly'